Home › Common Problems › Clogged or Damaged Gutters

 Full Gutter Cleaning and Downspout Flushing

-All debris is removed by hand and flushed from the trough and downspout system, joints are resealed with waterproof gutter sealant, and the system is flow-tested to confirm full drainage capacity before any shingle or fascia repairs are assessed.
+All debris gets removed by hand and the trough and downspout system gets flushed clear.
+Joints get resealed with waterproof gutter sealant and the whole system gets flow-tested before any shingle or fascia repairs are looked at.

 Gutter Hanger and Slope Failure

-Many Raleigh homes from the 1980s and 1990s used spike-and-ferrule gutter hangers that have loosened over decades as the fascia wood expanded and contracted through thousands of humidity cycles in our climate.
-Once hangers let go, the gutter sags, loses its drainage slope, and water pools in the low spots, eventually overflowing at the fascia line and rotting the wood structure behind it.
+Many Raleigh homes from the 1980s and 1990s used spike-and-ferrule gutter hangers.
+A ferrule is a metal sleeve inside the gutter that the spike drives through to hold it up.
+Decades of humidity cycles in our climate loosen those spikes as the fascia wood swells and shrinks.
+Once the hangers let go, the gutter sags, water pools in the low spots, and eventually spills over right against the fascia wood and rots it.

 The Fix